 - ⅓ to ½ cup + 2 Tb 3 to 4 oz water, at room temperature

-- Poppy seeds sesame seeds, paprika, cumin seeds, caraway seeds, or kosher salt for toppings
+- Poppy seeds, sesame seeds, paprika, cumin seeds, caraway seeds, or kosher salt for toppings optional for toppings

-- For Gluten Free Cracker Dough: The dough should be firmer than French bread dough, but not quite as firm as bagel dough (what I call medium-firm dough), and slightly tacky.
+- For gluten free cracker though, the dough should be firmer than French bread dough, but not quite as firm as bagel dough (what I call medium-firm dough), and slightly tacky.
 Lightly oil a bowl and transfer the dough to the bowl, rolling it around to coat it with oil.
 Cover the bowl with plastic wrap.

 - Ferment at room temperature for 90 minutes, or until the dough doubles in size.
 (You can also retard the dough overnight in the refrigerator immediately after kneading or mixing).

-- For Gluten Free Cracker Dough: Lay out two sheets of parchment paper.
+- Lay out two sheets of parchment paper.
 Divide the cracker dough in half and then sandwich the dough between the two sheets of parchment.
 Roll out the dough until it is a paper thin sheet about 15 inches by 12 inches.
 Slowly peel away the top layer of parchment paper.
 Then set the bottom layer of parchment paper with the cracker dough on it onto a baking sheet.

 - Preheat the oven to 350 degrees Fahrenheit with the oven rack on the middle shelf.
 Mist the top of the dough with water and sprinkle a covering of seeds or spices on the dough (such as alternating rows of poppy seeds, sesame seeds, paprika, cumin seeds, caraway seeds, kosher or pretzel salt, etc.) Be careful with spices and salt – a little goes a long way.
 If you want to precut the cracker, use a pizza cutter (rolling blade) and cut diamonds or rectangles in the dough.
 You do not need to separate the pieces, as they will snap apart after baking.
 If you want to make shards, bake the sheet of dough without cutting it first.